hdeplaen/kerch/README.md

 * [ESAT-STADIUS](https://www.esat.kuleuven.be/stadius/): KU Leuven, Department of Electrical Engineering (ESAT), STADIUS Center for
     Dynamical Systems, Signal Processing and Data Analytics.

+## Contributors
+The contributors and acknowledgements can be found in the [CONRIBUTORS](CONTRIBUTORS) file.

 ## License
 RKM has a MIT license, as found in the [LICENSE](LICENSE) file.